Siyandaaa/ProgPOEPart2/README.md

 - Run the Application Start the application by pressing F5 or by using the command line

 ## Usage
-When prompted, enter your name to personalize the interaction.
+- When prompted, enter your name to personalize the interaction.
-You can ask the chatbot questions related to cybersecurity, such as:
+- You can ask the chatbot questions related to cybersecurity, such as:
 "How are you?"
 "What's your purpose?"
 "What can I ask you about?"
-questions related to password safety, phishing and safe browsing Type "exit" to end the conversation.
+questions related to password safety, phishing, safe browsing and others
+- Type "exit" to end the conversation.